robotmak3rs/robotmak3rs.github.io/about.md

 	#MINDSTORMS
 	#BOOSTmagic
 	#letsdoWeDo

-<em>We are currently not accepting new members as we are still in the setting up phase.</em>
+	#LEGOconfidence
+	#SPIKEprime

+<em>The best way to join our group is via networking, get to know us and make sure we get to know you by MAKING and SHARING your robots and INSPIRING others in the community</em>
-Meanwhile, please use the Contact form in the menu if you would like to reach out to us.
+In the meantime, We invite you to LIKE our Facebook Page <a href="https://www.facebook.com/robotmak3rs/">ROBOTMAK3RS</a> or use the Contact form via the menu if you would like to reach out to the ROBOTMAK3RS RLOC ambassador.